 It’s difficult to imagine a world without the possibility of endless content to stream, download, share with your family members or send to your friends.
 The constant use of connected devices has opened the door to new entertainment, career opportunities and livelihoods.
 However, these same connected devices can also expose you to the threat of cyber attacks, hackers and security breaches.

 “Cybercriminals are continuously looking for ways to exploit computer system vulnerabilities and home networks are popular targets because so many of our devices – phones, TVs, computers, even appliances – are connected to them,” said Jane Li, Mercury Insurance director of property management.
-“Mercury provides Home Cyber Protection, an optional coverage to financially protect homeowners and renters if they fall victim to a cyberattack.
-But there are also steps they can take ahead of time to help prevent one from happening in the first place.”
+“Mercury provides Home Cyber Protection, an optional coverage to financially protect homeowners and renters if they fall victim to a cyber attack.
+But there are also steps to take ahead of time to help prevent one from happening in the first place.”

-One more way to protect against hackers is to prepare for the unexpected.
 “Even the most vigilant individuals can experience a cybersecurity breach,” said Li.
-“Having coverage to help recoup financial losses that are brought on by cyber extortion or stolen personal information can offer peace of mind during an otherwise stressful time.”
+“Including cyber protection coverage in your homeowners insurance policy can help recoup financial losses that are brought on by cyber extortion or stolen personal information, and it can offer peace of mind during an otherwise stressful time.”

 Home Cyber Protection is an affordable solution – it costs less than five dollars a month and adds significant cyber insurance coverages for computer attacks, home systems attacks, cyber extortion and online fraud to existing homeowners or renters policies, including:

 - Payments to recover data and restore owned or leased computers, mobile and connected home devices that have been lost or damaged due to a cyber attack.

 - Payments and professional assistance in responding to cyber extortion demands.

 - Financial protection from online fraud.

 To learn more about Home Cyber Protection, call your Mercury agent today.